|[ Main index » Bicycle components tests » Bicycle kickstands||Dutch: Nederlandse versie van mijn standaarden test ]|

 This has a steel base instead of plastic + steel in the 672.
 I used it on a long bike trip with heavy load, about 35 kg total in the front and rear bags, and it's not suitable for this.
 Hebie mentions the weight limit of 25 kg but of course that depends on how much you let the bike lean...
 See the section about wide-stance kickstands at the start of this page.
 And despite going over the weight limit, the way it bends which the Mruichi doesn't is pathetic.
 Manufacturers should look at what has been done in the past.
 What Hebie achieves with their rear-fork kickstands is quite poor, especially looking at how heavy they are.

-Conclusion: Only reasonable, partly because of the high price.
-Not stiff enough despite being quite heavy.
-With heavy load it can bend more than I would want.
+Conclusion: Poor: Not stiff enough despite being quite heavy, expensive.
+With heavy load it can temporarily bend more than I feel comfortable with and a little too much load and it's completely deformed.
 Still way better than the 672.

 Tested from: Spring 2007 (still in use as of Summer 2011).